Willie Callaghan (footballer, born 1967)

-Willie Callaghan (born 23 March 1967) is a Scottish former professional association football player, who played for Dunfermline Athletic, Walsall, Cowdenbeath, Clyde, Albion Rovers, Montrose, Meadowbank Thistle, Livingston and Partick Thistle in the Scottish and English leagues.
+William Thomas Callaghan (23 March 1967 – 13 April 2023) was a Scottish professional footballer who played as a forward for Dunfermline Athletic, Walsall, Cowdenbeath, Clyde, Albion Rovers, Montrose, Meadowbank Thistle, Livingston and Partick Thistle in the Scottish and English leagues.
 He also played for Scottish Highland Football League Club, Inverness Thistle, and for three Scottish Junior Clubs respectively, Halbeath, Kelty Hearts and Glenafton Athletic.

-Family history
+Personal life and death

 Willie's father, also named Willie, was a footballer who played for Dunfermline and Scotland in the 1960s and 1970s.
 His son, Liam Callaghan, had a trial spell with Birmingham City in November 2011.
 His uncle, Tommy Callaghan, played for Dunfermline and Celtic.

+Callaghan died on 13 April 2023, at the age of 56.